Project description

 IO 1 – Mapping coherence – Analysis of coherence in the partners‘ education systems

-To lay a conceptual foundation, the aim of IO 1 was to generate a common understanding of how coherence in teacher education is achieved in the countries of the participating universities.
+To lay a conceptual and theoretical foundation of the term coherence, its various facets and as a basis for the further development of learning-teaching opportunities and empirical research, the aim of IO 1 was to generate a common understanding of how coherence in teacher education is achieved in the different countries of the participating universities.
 The first task was to develop a framework for mapping different contexts, notions, concepts and understandings of coherence in teacher education in the participating countries and institutions.
 Read more.

 IO 2 – Disseminating coherence – Academic publications

-ConnEcTEd’s theoretical/conceptual and empirical results were/are disseminated through the project website and various other “channels”.
+The ConnEcTEd projects’ theoretical and empirical results have been disseminated through the project website and various other “channels”.
 Read more.

 IO 3 – Sharing good practice on coherence – digital showcase with samples

-The objective of IO 3 was to establish a transnational collection of good practice samples of coherence-oriented teacher education in partner institutions.
-The basis for establishment of existing coherence oriented FLTE was the conceptualization of coherence that was agreed on in the work of IO1.
+The objective of IO 3 was to establish at the very beginning of the project a transnational collection of good practice samples of coherence-oriented teacher education in the partner institutions regarding FLTE (foreign language teacher education).
+The basis for the collection and establishment of existing coherence concepts and learning teacher opportunities, was the theoretical conceptualization of coherence that was agreed on in the work of IO1 (Mapping coherence).
 Read more.

 IO 4 – Measuring coherence – A questionnaire for European student teachers